frosas/lag/README.md

 - Never cancel the first unpongued ping so that we can report the real lag
 - Inform the user about the offline support.
 "Offline support: (Not supported | Enabling... | Enabled)"
-- Include build details in every file (HTML, JS, ...).
-Publish it it in the page footer.
 - For HTTP and HTTPS pings, support more than 6 open connections (e.g. use multiple hostnames)
 - Perform multiple type of pings